Whatisthissam/genaiworkshop/README.md

-workshop on gen ai 101 using pieces by ali mustafa sir
+                                    Workshop on gen ai 101 using pieces by "Ali Mustafa" sir